buildtesters/schemas/README.md

 - [compiler](compiler): this schema is used for compiling programs with compilers such as GNU, Intel, PGI, etc...
 - [settings](settings): This schema defines the content of buildtest settings file to configure buildtest.

-The buildtest schema can be found at https://buildtesters.github.io/schemas/

 ## What is a schema?

 A schema defines the structure of how to write and validate a JSON file.
 Since,